lunextelecom/event-processor/README.md

 Compose of query and check condition.
 Using queries, a result timeseries can be generated.  from that a numberic threshold value can be compared.

 ###### Continuous Query - Esper/Complex Event Processing
 Incremental computation can be accomplish using continuous query.
 The implement is done via Esper library.
+Esper allow us to filter and aggegrate moving data or stream of events.

 Query should be saved in database not as query, but as Data, Filter, Field, AggregateField.
 At runtime, it can be converted to EPL runtime for processing.